 In the end, I came up with this MasterCampingChecklist.
 I created it so it fits my needs perfectly!
 But I have it available for download in MS Word format so you can make changes as many changes as you need.
 (If you want it in PDF, just send me a message and I’ll convert it for you!)

 At the top is a place to plan out the camping menu.
 And then there are categorized checklists of items beneath that for perfection in planning!

 Last night, I got right to work packing!
-I wanted to make a dedicated camping tote (in hopes that Andrew will be more open to camping in the future).
+I wanted to make a dedicated camping tote (in hopes that Mr. Marvelous will be more open to camping in the future).